VRHIKKY/VketCloudSDK_Documents/docs/AboutVketCloudSDK/SetupSDK_external.en.md

-# How to install VketCloud SDK
+# How to install VketCloudSDK

-To install VketCloud SDK, you need to use the Package Manager of Unity.
+To install the VketCloudSDK, the Unity Package Manager and the VketCloudSDK install wizard is required.

 ---
 ### Step 1.
 Open a project in Unity